About the course

 - be able to excise a subcutaneous cyst and close the wound.

-- have understood the principles behind draining an abscess and planning appropriate wound management.
+- be able to drain an abscess and plan appropriate wound management.

-- have understood the principles behind debriding a traumatic contaminated wound in an effective manner.
+- be able to debride a contaminated wound in an effective manner.